Black bear biologists and managers collaborate on landmark bear education program

 The dedicated BearWise Committee, which is a part of SEAFWA’s Large Carnivore Working Group, is co-chaired by Dan Gibbs, Tennessee Wildlife Resources Agency, and Maria Davidson, Louisiana Department of Wildlife and Fisheries.
 The communications team includes Linda Masterson, author of Living with Bears Handbook.

 “Bears have no idea when they cross from public to private lands or from one state to another; that’s why a regional effort to reach out to people who live, work and recreate where bears live too makes so much sense,” explained Gibbs.

 The BearWise store offers a range of educational materials, including free print-ready handouts.
 Anyone interested in receiving timely information about living with bears can subscribe to BearWise emails.
 As the BearWise program continues to grow and develop, additional resources will be added to the website for bear managers and professionals as well as members of the public, including homeowner associations and municipalities.

 Founding member states include Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 BearWise, Helping People Live Responsibly with Black Bears

 Created and Supported by State Wildlife Agencies and Bear Biologists

 Co-Chairman, SEAFWA Large Carnivore Working Group, BearWise Committee

 Tennessee Wildlife Resources Agency

-For general website questions: email@example.com
+For general website questions or media requests: email@example.com